ONLINE HELP

 Why overriding the position and size of controls causes an overlap in the browser?

-The position of the control is overridden in the "Mobile" and/or "Tablet" slice: in the browser, overriding the position and size of controls causes them to overlap.
+The position of a field is overridden in the "Mobile" and/or "Tablet" slice: in the browser, this position and size override causes fields to be superimposed.

 What is the problem?
 Overriding the position in the "Mobile" and/or "Tablet" slice changes the order of controls defined in the "Desktop" slice (which is used as reference slice in "Desktop First" mode).